The best apps to learn French in 2025

 Each lesson takes about 15 minutes to complete and focuses on practical, real-world French that you'll actually use in conversations.

-"I live in Paris, and since I started using French Together, people I interact with regularly have been commenting on how much my French has improved." β Stephanie A.
+"I live in Paris, and since I started, people I interact with regularly have been commenting on how much my French has improved." β Stephanie A.

 "Passed B1 oral A1 written with 92 and 95 percent pass rates.
 No way would have achieved that without this course." β Chris H., Switzerland